 Traditionally published in dozens of books and magazines.

-Mark is a writer, screenwriter, copy editor, songwriter, singer, and voice actor.
+Co-owner and head writer at Temple Gate Films, LLC, as well as a writer, screenwriter, copy editor, songwriter, singer, and voice actor.

 Black Belt magazine ended a 20+ year ban on fiction to print his story, The Master's Short-Lived MMA Career, which one reviewer later called "a masterpiece."

-He co-authored The Other Belfast, his father's memoir about growing up in Belfast, Northern Ireland between 1935 and 1957 before that town became known for all the wrong reasons.
+Co-authored The Other Belfast, his father's memoir about growing up in Belfast, Northern Ireland between 1935 and 1957 before that town became known for all the wrong reasons.
 It is the story of a child's struggle to bond with a distant father, to survive the schoolyards and streets where boys emulated "hard men" role models, to understand the divisions between the Irish people, and to simply be a child in a rough and tumble world.
 From the sublime joys of love and friendship, to the terror of nighttime bombing raids by the German Luftwaffe during World War II, The Other Belfast is a journey of the spirit into a long-forgotten world as seen through the eyes of an adventurous and irrepressibly joyful child.

-He recently completed a part memoir, part instructional, part self-help book titled Bullied - The Education of a Martial Artist about going from a bullied kid to a troubled teenager to a happy adult, told through the prism of martial arts training and philosophy (from both a Kung Fu and Krav Maga perspective.)
+Recently completed a part memoir, part instructional, part self-help book titled Bullied - The Education of a Martial Artist about going from a bullied kid to a troubled teenager to a happy adult, told through the prism of martial arts training and philosophy (from both a Kung Fu and Krav Maga perspective.)
 But it's not only about self-defense and will not bore you with sequence shots about how to disassemble someone - it's about seeking harmony in an often disharmonious world, Mark's love letter to humanity, and an attempt to leave this world more peaceful than it was when he arrived.
 The first person who read it said, "It changed my life."

 His song Would I Have Done It? was recorded by singer Bob Rawleigh.